Finnish27GamesLLC/17h17s6d/README.md

 This repository contains a set of text files.
 A set of software applications saved the set of text files.
 The set of software applications consists of the ULTIMA282 software application, the ULTIMA283 software application, and the ULTIMA293 software application.

 The set of text files contain data.
 The data provides the results of math analyses.
-The math analyses were math analyses of card games.
+The math analyses are math analyses of card games.
 The card games belong to the Blackjack family.
 Each of the card games is subject to a predetermined set of game rules.
 In each case, the predetermined set of game rules included a particular subset of game rules.

 The particular subset of game rules does the following.
 Specifies the step of requiring the dealer to play the dealer's hand in accordance with a predetermined strategy.
 The predetermined strategy specifies a target-numerical sum of seventeen for the play of the dealer's hard hands, and a target-numerical sum of seventeen for the play of the dealer's soft hands.
 Specifies the step of providing six decks of cards.
 For that reason, the repository is named 17h17s6d.